BATTLE GROUND, Wash. Police made an arrest in connection with a series of threats that closed six schools in Battle Ground Wednesday.

 The suspect's computer was seized and officers determined he did not possess the means to carry out any of the threats he made, said Sgt.
 Aaron Kanooth with Battle Ground police.

 Police do not believe any other suspects were involved.
 The teen was released to the custody of his parents who cooperated with investigators, Kanooth said.
-The case will be forwarded to the Clark County Juvenile Prosecutor for charges of felony harassment.

 The decision to cancel class was based on the level of specificity of the date, location and the victim, Cresap said.